Creating a cluster with kubeadm

 kubeadm alphaare, by definition, supported on an alpha level.

-- Install a single control-plane Kubernetes cluster or high-availability cluster
+- Install a single control-plane Kubernetes cluster

 - Install a Pod network on the cluster so that your Pods can talk to each other